-Admission to the College does not guarantee acceptance into the MICT/Paramedic Program.
+Admission to the College does not guarantee acceptance into the Paramedic Program.

-Students seeking admission into the MICT Program must first be admitted to the College and then apply to the MICT Program.
-Applications to the MICT Program are available from the EMT/MICT Program Director or EMS Lab Supervisor after January 1 of each year.
-The deadline for submitting applications is April 30.
-For additional information on entrance requirements, contact the Program Director.
+Students seeking admission into the Paramedic Program must first be admitted to the College and then apply to the Paramedic Program.
+Applications to the Paramedic Program may be downloaded here; or obtained from the EMT/Paramedic Program Director or EMS Lab Supervisor in the Flint Building, 2621 or sent to you by email.
+Completed applications must be submitted by May 31st, 2016 for the class starting fall 2016 semester.

-All students accepted into the MICT Program must complete and turn in proof of the following: physical examination, current TB test or chest x-ray, and proof that immunizations are current.
-For further information, contact EMT/MICT Program Director.
+All students accepted into the Paramedic Program must complete and turn in proof of the following: physical examination, current TB test or chest x-ray, and proof that immunizations are current.

 Selective Admissions for Nursing Students